source-academy/sicp/README.md

 # SICP JavaScript Adaptation

-This repository contains the sources for the textbook SICP JS: Structure and Interpretation of Computer Programs, JavaScript Adaptation.
+This repository contains the sources for the textbook SICP JS: Structure and Interpretation of Computer Programs, Second Edition, JavaScript Adaptation.
 See Preface of JavaScript adaptation for background: https://source-academy.github.io/sicp

-More info are in the Making-of section (it is at the end of textbook SICP JS): https://source-academy.github.io/sicp/chapters/making-of.html
+More info is in the "About" section (it is at the end of the SICP JS web edition): https://source-academy.github.io/sicp/chapters/making-of.html

 Details for developers in the wiki: